Lartu/ldpl/README.md

 Contributors are expected to behave by the [LDPL Code of Conduct](/CODE_OF_CONDUCT.md).
 Tl;dr: be nice to everyone.

-If you want to talk to the rest of us, you can find the LDPL community at [r/LDPL](https://reddit.com/r/LDPL) and via IRC on [irc.freenode.net](http://irc.freenode.net/), channel #ldpl.
+If you want to talk to the rest of us, you can find the LDPL community at [r/LDPL](https://reddit.com/r/LDPL) and via IRC on [irc.freenode.net](http://irc.freenode.net/), channel *\#ldpl*.
 Also on Telegram via the [ldpllang](https://t.me/ldpllang) group.
 The IRC and Telegram channels are bridged.
 You are welcome to open new LDPL channels anywhere else if you like.

 ## 🔎 Where can I get more help, if I need it?